Guide for running C# Azure Functions in the isolated worker model

 Deployment payload

 Many of the deployment methods make use of a zip archive.
-If you are creating the zip archive yourself, it must follow the structure outlined in this section.
-If it does not, your app may experience errors at startup.
+If you're creating the zip archive yourself, it must follow the structure outlined in this section.
+If it doesn't, your app may experience errors at startup.

-These files are generated by the build process, and they are not meant to be edited directly.
+These files are generated by the build process, and they aren't meant to be edited directly.

 When preparing a zip archive for deployment, you should only compress the contents of the output directory, not the enclosing directory itself.
 When the archive is extracted into the current working directory, the files listed above need to be immediately visible.